fsharp/fsharp.org/cloud/index.md

  * [Microsoft .NET SDK For Hadoop](https://hadoopsdk.codeplex.com/) - Includes LINQ to Hive and other resources, and some F# samples

 [Riak](http://en.wikipedia.org/wiki/Riak) is a NoSQL database implementing the principles from Amazon's Dynamo paper:
- * [Exploring Riak with F#](http://jyliao.blogspot.co.uk/2013/04/exploring-riak-with-f.html) Explores the use of Riak from F#.
+ * [Exploring Riak with F#](http://jyliao.blogspot.co.uk/2013/04/exploring-riak-with-f.html) Explores the use of Riak from F# (Part I)
+ * [Exploring Riak with F# and CorrugatedIron](http://jyliao.blogspot.co.uk/2013/04/exploring-riak-with-f-and-corrugatediron.html) Explores the use of Riak from F# (Part II)

 [Cassandra](http://cassandra.apache.org/):